STH’s Courtney Goto: 2020 Metcalf Award

 What does making tortillas and mole in the Marsh Chapel basement kitchen have to do with teaching religion?
 “We prepare and partake in a love feast, offering and receiving bits of tortillas as signs of spiritual care and community, not unlike the practice of Holy Communion,” says Goto.
 At the same time, cooking teaches students about the worldly issue of injustice, “how food challenges us to consider the ethical dimensions of eating, food production, and food scarcity.”

-Insisting that her charges keep their feet on the ground while reaching for heaven helped Goto win a 2020 Metcalf Award for Excellence in Teaching, to be presented at the University’s as-yet-unscheduled 147th Commencement.
-The honor snaps a three-decade Metcalf drought at STH, Goto says.
+Insisting that her charges keep their feet on the ground while reaching for heaven helped Goto win a 2020 Metcalf Award for Excellence in Teaching, to be presented at the University’s 147th Commencement Sunday, October 3.
+The ceremony honoring the Class of 2020 was postponed because of the COVID-19 pandemic, which closed campus in March 2020.
+The honor snapped a three-decade Metcalf drought at STH, Goto says.

 “Unfortunately, many white majority churches, liberal and conservative, are part of the ongoing problem of racial oppression.
 Despite the fact that Christian ideals lead many white believers to condemn racism and/or deny being racist, many churches and their members unwittingly…are complicit in white privilege, maintain power structures that continue to marginalize folks of color, and practice ignorance to avoid potential threats to what feels comfortable and ‘normal.’”